Friday, June 12, 2026

 Step 3: Learn Just 5-10 Moves Deep

 Shallow is a feature, not a bug.
-At your level, depth past move 10 is wasted, your opponents will leave theory before then.
+At your level, depth past move 10 is largely wasted: your opponents will often leave theory before then.

 1. Learn your main line to move 8.